Miloš Luković

+Early life

+Luković was born in New Belgrade, in Belgrade, Serbia.

 Club career

 Having scored 54 goals at youth level, and making his professional debut in late 2021, Luković attracted attention from English Premier League side Manchester City.
+Having helped IMT to promotion to the Serbian SuperLiga, Luković was named club captain for the 2023–24 season.

+RC Strasbourg

+In January 2024, he joined Ligue 1 side Strasbourg on a deal until June 2028, returning to IMT on loan until the end of the season.

+Loan to Heerenveen

+On 6 January 2025, Luković was loaned by Heerenveen in the Netherlands.

+Loan to Las Palmas

+On August 12, 2025, Luković joined Las Palmas on loan until the end of the 2025–26 season.

 International career

-Luković has represented Serbia at under-19 level.
+Luković has represented Serbia at under-19 level, featuring in two matches in 2022, against France and Portugal.

 Personal life

 Luković's brother, Luka, is also a footballer, and has played professionally in Serbia, Switzerland and Belgium.